feastFounder/logs_analysis_project/README.md

 AS percent_errors, errors.date
 FROM errors, page_views WHERE errors.date = page_views.date;
 ```
-This project can be run in a Vagrant managed virtual machine (VM).
-For this project, Vagrant and VirtualBox software were installed on the system.

 **Project contents**
 * Logs_Analysis_final.py - This the Python program that connects to the PostgreSQL database (‘news’), executes several queries and displays the desired results.